abhiSyncd/Node-Express-Mongo-API-CRUD-SchemaValidation-and-ExceptionHandling/README.md

 # Node-Express-Mongo-API-CRUD | SchemaValidation-&-ExceptionHandling

-    Note : This project is primary focussed on : Validation | Exception Handling If you need to see fully Functional advance Crud operations(Involiving all cases) Please refer my "Node-Express-Mongo-API-CRUD (Advance)"
+    Note : This project is primary focussed on : Validation | Exception Handling If you need to see fully Functional advance Crud operations(Involiving all cases) in employeeRoutes.js Please refer my "Node-Express-Mongo-API-CRUD (Advance)"

 ## 1- To get the Node server running locally: